cloudmesh-community/book/chapters/rest/rest.md

 format, a status of 200, which means the object was returned successfully, and the actual data.

-### WRONG: Consuming REST API Using a Client Application
+### WRONG: Consuming REST API Using a Client Application :o:

 \TODO{This example is not tested.
 Please provide feedback and improve}
 In the Section [1.3.8](#s:rest-api-endpoints){reference-type="ref"